EmNudge/site/src/pages/blog/what-happened-to-webassembly.md

 We have functions and S-expressions.
 We have imports and exports.
 But we also have instructions like `i32.add` and implicit stack returns.

-Wasm is a bytecode perhaps best compared to JVM (i.e. JVM bytecode).
+Wasm is a bytecode perhaps best compared to *JVMIS* (i.e. JVM bytecode).
 They have similar goals and constraints, but different landscapes and guarantees.

-Compared to JVM bytecode, WASM has a significantly smaller API and stronger safety guarantees.
+Compared to JVM bytecode, Wasm has a significantly smaller API and stronger safety guarantees.
 It has fewer opinions on your memory management strategy and more limitations on what your program can do without permission from its host environment.

 It can crunch numbers, but must be explicitly provided its memory and all imports.
 In this way, it is much different from an actual assembly language (or, a more widely used one).